ocrosby/obsidian/Areas/vim/editing.md

 ## What is a change?

 Everything you execute while in insert mode (up until you hit `Esc` to exit insert mode) is considered a change.
 So you can do multiple things then essentially replay the last "change" by using the dot command.
+In that sense the dot command is a minature macro.

 ## The Replace Command